Hanoi during the Vietnam War: the dark side of its most famous monuments.

 Since the train street in the Old Quarter has been closed for a while due to safety issues, there is only one train street left for visitors to explore.
 It is much quieter than the original train street, yet still has the same charm that made the original so popular with tourists.
 You can stroll along the tracks, stopping to observe the beautiful sights and have a cup of Vietnamese coffee.

-We will donate a portion of our profits to the veteran’s widow.
+We donate a portion of our profits to Charity Organizations.